Esther Chapter Eight

 Esther 8:11

 There were three parts to the order that Mordecai wrote on behalf of the king.
 The Jews were given the right to gather together, defend themselves, and gain the victory of their enemies.
-We remember that the number three is associated with the display of God's will and here His will has consistently been to take care of His children.
+We remember that the number three is associated with the display of God's will and here his will has consistently been to take care of his children.
 That same promise goes for us today and we can walk in victory because, through Jesus Christ, this same type of order has been issued on our behalf.
-As His children, God wants us to gather together to help each other defend against the attacks of the enemy which is the devil.
+As his children, God wants us to gather together to help each other defend against the attacks of the enemy which is the devil.
 He has also given us the victory and the spoils from the battle both today and in the future as we are joint heirs with Jesus of this earth and everything in it.
 It is time for us to lift up our heads and to walk in that victory as the royal family that we are in Jesus Christ.

 Esther 8:12 & 13